 • Intense anxiety and panic attacks: In severe cases, the fear of public speaking can escalate into extreme anxiety or panic attacks.

-7 Techniques to Overcome the Fear of Public Speaking
+15 Techniques To Overcome The Fear Of Public Speaking

 Overcoming the fear of public speaking can be a gradual process.
 With consistent effort and practice, it is possible to develop confidence and become an effective public speaker.